-Canfor has implemented a program of regular audits of its Environmental Management System ("EMS") and compliance with government regulations and industry practices at all operations.
+Canfor has a long-standing program of regular audits of its Environmental Management System ("EMS") at all operations and has been in full compliance with government regulations and good industry practices at all manufacturing facilities.
 Canfor's management believes it has sound environmental management programs established in all operations.
 These programs are continually being improved to help ensure that Canfor is exercising due diligence and is fulfilling its environmental commitments and responsibilities.

-At present, 96% of Canfor's AAC is certified to the Canadian Standards Association sustainable forest management standard and the ISO 14001 standard.
+At present, 96.7% of Canfor's AAC is certified to the CSA sustainable forest management standard (CAN/CSA Z809) and the ISO 14001 standard.